SUMMER LEADERSHIP CAMPS

 -

-A student representative elected or appointed (appointed by a panel, commission or board) to a local, district, regional or state-level civic, service and/or educational organization approved by the state selection administrator, where the student holds a high-level position of representation to a constituency in a year-round capacity providing service to others.
-Examples of this include a student representative on their school board or town council, etc.
+A student representative, elected or appointed (appointed by a panel, commission or board) to a local, district, regional, state, or national-level civic, service and/or educational organization approved by the state selection administrator, where the student holds a high-level position of representation to a constituency in a year-round capacity providing service to others.

 -